2020 AEJMC Southeast Colloquium

 Panel proposals should be submitted to Matt Haught by Wednesday, December 18, 2019, and should include a brief description of the panel along with proposed panelists.
 Proposals should not exceed three double-spaced pages.

-The Colloquium will include a research-in-progress roundtables as an opportunity for researchers to share and get feedback on projects that are in some stage of development.
+The Colloquium will include a research-in-progress roundtable as an opportunity for researchers to share and get feedback on projects that are in some stage of development.
 Authors must submit a synopsis of the project, with some research questions or hypotheses and a paragraph explain what stage of development the project is in.
-Research chairs will determine how many abstracts can be programmed based on development of research strategy, clarity of research goals and available slots in the roundtable.
+Research chairs will determine how many abstracts can be programmed based on the development of research strategy, clarity of research goals and available slots in the roundtable.
 Research-in-Progress abstracts are NOT eligible for Colloquium research awards.
+Research-in-progress submissions should be submitted through the paper submissions site.

 For more information, contact: 2020 Colloquium Coordinator: Matt Haught.